nextflow-io/nextflow/docs/channel.rst

     Got: delta

 .. note::
-  In Groovy, the language on which Nextflow is based, the user defined function is called a "closure".
+  In Groovy, the language on which Nextflow is based, the user defined function is called a **closure**.
+  Read the :ref:`script-closure` section to learn more about closures.

 If needed the closure parameter can be defined explicitly, using a name other than ``it`` and, optionally, specifying the expected value type, as shown in the following example::

     Channel
-        .from( 'alpha', 'beta', 'lambda' )
+        .of( 'alpha', 'beta', 'lambda' )
         .subscribe { String str ->
             println "Got: ${str}; len: ${str.size()}"
         }